 Only eligible to be on a waitlist unless they are enrolled in a 5-year program(students will be placed based on space availability after housing selection and new student assignments are finalized)

-Willow Hall (specific rooms)Spruce Hall (specific rooms) Oakwood Hall (specific rooms)Redwood Hall (specific rooms)Birch Hall
+Willow Hall (specific rooms)Spruce HallBeechwood Hall (specific rooms) Oakwood Hall*Redwood Hall Hesse Hall

 * Bed availability and allocation will be determined after deposits are paid and proportionate to demand*** Group assignments and building availability are subject to change based on housing deposits received

 No, housing numbers cannot be sold or traded.
 The Office of Residential Life maintains a database with every resident’s name and assigned housing number.
-This database is closely monitored.

 He or she forfeits his or her spot and a new individual will be assigned to that space.

 A limited number of small single rooms will be available in Elmwood and Pinewood Halls only.
 The Office of Residential Life will evaluate each resident’s needs and the feasibility of placing a resident in a single.
-Any resident that desires a single room must contact the Office of Disability Services by March 1, 2013 specifying the nature of their situation.
+Any resident that desires a single room must contact the Office of Disability Services by February 24, 2017 specifying the nature of their situation.
 All supporting documentation (i.e. doctor’s note) must be submitted to the Disability Services for Students Office with requests.
 Please understand that such requests are not guaranteed.

 Double rooms will not be converted to singles - no exceptions!

-All vehicles that park on campus must be registered with the university police department.
+All vehicles that park on campus must be registered with the University Police department.
 A registration year is from September 1 to August 31.

 Parking decals may be purchased online by going to www.monmouth.edu/mupd and click on "Student Parking Registration" or by visiting our traffic bureau at police headquarters.
 All registration forms received after July 31 will be subject to a late fee.
 Parking decals will be issued on a first come first serve basis.
 If you have any questions please feel free to contact our traffic bureau at 732-571-3467.

-Residents on the waitlist will be identified by their number.
-The Office of Residential Life reserves the right to prioritize any resident to receive a housing assignment before others on the waitlist due to extenuating circumstances (i.e. students who reside the furthest from campus and international students).
-You must show-up to housing selection to be placed on the housing waitlist eligible to keep your Merit Award as a resident student.
-At room selection, we will have a waitlist form for students to complete.
+Residents on the wait list will be identified by their housing number and all assignments will be issued in order of their housing number.
+The Office of Residential Life reserves the right to prioritize any resident to receive a housing assignment before others on the wait list due to extenuating circumstances (i.e. students who reside the furthest from campus and international students).
+You must show up to housing selection to be placed on the housing wait list and remain eligible to keep your Merit Award as a resident student.